Canada and weapons of mass destruction: Disarmament

-Canada is a member of every international disarmament organization and is committed to pushing for an end to nuclear weapons testing, reduction in nuclear arsenals, a ban on all chemical and biological weapons, bans on weapons in outer space, and blocks on nuclear proliferation.
-However, in recent years it has become less vocal on the issue of disarmament; the need for increased border defence, particularly in the Territories, has recently overshadowed other issues in military circles.
+Canada is a member of every international disarmament organization, except for the Treaty on the Prohibition of Nuclear Weapons (TPNW), and is committed to pushing for an end to nuclear weapons testing, reduction in nuclear arsenals, a ban on all chemical and biological weapons, bans on weapons in outer space, and blocks on nuclear proliferation.
+However, in recent years it has become less vocal on the issue of disarmament, and has even opposed the TPNW; the need for increased border defence, particularly in the Territories, has recently overshadowed other issues in military circles.

 Canada maintains a division of its Foreign Affairs department devoted to pursuing these ends.
 It also dedicates significant resources in trying to verify that current treaties are being obeyed, passing much information on to the United Nations.
 In the 1970s, Canada discussed building a reconnaissance satellite to monitor adherence to such treaties, but these plans were shelved.
 A public furor arose in 1983, when the Canadian government approved a plan to test cruise missiles in Alberta.

 Canada continues to promote peaceful nuclear technology exemplified by the CANDU reactor.
-Unlike most designs, the CANDU does not require enriched fuel, and in theory is therefore much less likely to lead to the development of weaponized missile fuel.
+Unlike most designs, the CANDU does not require enriched fuel, and in theory is therefore much less likely to lead to the development of weapon-grade fissionables.
 However, like all power reactor designs, CANDU reactors produce and use plutonium in their fuel rods during normal operation (roughly 50% of the energy generated in a CANDU reactor comes from the in situ fission of plutonium created in the uranium fuel), and this plutonium could be used in a nuclear explosive if separated and converted to metallic form (albeit only as reactor-grade plutonium, and therefore of limited military usefulness).
 Accordingly, CANDU reactors, like most power reactors in the world, are subject to safeguards under the United Nations which prevent possible diversion of plutonium.
 CANDU reactors are designed to be refuelled while running, which makes the details of such safeguards significantly different from other reactor designs.
 The end result, however, is a consistent and internationally accepted level of proliferation risk.
 The CANDU reactor was also proposed as a means of destroying surplus plutonium through using MOX fuel due to its capability of online fuel shuffling providing flexibility to deal with different reactor kinetics.